-Here is a list of my favourite 5 things to do while you’re on Siargao Island in the Philippines!
+Here is a list of my favourite 5 things to do on Siargao Island in the Philippines!
 The best decision we made was to rent a scooter, it makes it so easy to get around Siargao and also much easier in the heat.
 Most places rent them for 400 Peso a day.
 Then you are free to roam and explore all the places I list below.
-Most places to stay are in General Luna which is not a big place, but to get from one side to another you either have to pay 20 Peso each for a trike or get a scooter and then it’s 200 each for a whole day of scootering.
+Most places to stay are in General Luna which is not a big place.
+However, to get from one side to another you either have to pay 20 Peso each for a trike or get a scooter and then it’s 200 each for a whole day of scootering.

 At the end I’ll also add some good drone spots and other beaches that might be worth visiting.